Keep Up With McLean!

 The school has 40 students—both boys and girls—enrolled each year in grades 9 through 12.
-Many have suffered from a variety of issues including anxiety, depression, bipolar disorder, obsessive compulsive disorder and eating disorders.
+Many have struggled with a variety of issues including anxiety, depression, bipolar disorder, obsessive compulsive disorder and eating disorders.
 The issues often have caused them to miss significant school time.

 “Arlington School is an accredited private high school for students with moderate to severe mental health issues whose needs can’t be met in a typical school setting,” says Suzanne Loughlin, director of the school, which has been open since 1961.
 “Some kids, for example, are so anxious they haven’t been able to go to school for months or more.
 It can be very hard for public school systems to meet the needs of these students in a large high school setting.”